MagdalenaRahn/Project_1_Classification/readme.md

 **This readme.md contains information on Codeup Data Science, Noether cohort, Project 1 : Classification (January 2023).**

+_Title :
+Analysing Customer Churn At Telco

+_Project Description :
+1. Telco, a phone and internet service provider to general consumers, has been experiencing a high rate of customer loss, or, churn.
+This project seeks to determine factors contributing to the high rate of churn, and provide suggestions to overcome this customer loss.

+2. The future of Telco rests on its ability to maintain and grow its customer base.
+Such a high rate of churn as is presently being experienced not only decreases company revenue, it also decreases employee, customer and public image confidence.

 _Project Goals :
-1. To examine the Telco Churn database and, using visualisations in Tableau and statistical tests in the Python programming language.
+1. To examine the Telco Churn database and, using visualisations (charts) and statistical tests in the Python programming language.

 2. To determine which factor or factors lead to customer churn.

 _Initial Hypotheses :